J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
 Crawford At The Plate

-- Looking at the 93 games he has played this year, he's went deep in eight of them (8.6%), and in 2% of his trips to the dish.
+- He has homered in eight games this season (8.5%), leaving the park in 2% of his trips to the dish.

-- Crawford has picked up an RBI in 24.7% of his games this year, with more than one RBI in 9.7% of his games.
-He has also plated three or more runs in two contests.
+- Crawford has had an RBI in 23 games this year (24.5%), including nine multi-RBI outings (9.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.